MestreLion/eudora/icons/README.md

 registered as such.

-Also, `WIDTH` is optional: installer can auto-detect image size if you have ImageMagik installed, which Ubuntu already ships by default.
+Also, `WIDTH` is optional: installer can auto-detect image size if you have ImageMagick installed, which Ubuntu already ships by default.

 Generating icons